 Product Organizational Structure

-In earlier articles I have discussed the key roles in the product organization – product managers, project managers, interaction designers, visual designers, usability engineers, prototypers, engineers, architects, QA and product marketing – and I’ve also discussed the ratios between the roles, but many organizations also struggle with the organizational structure that contains these people.
+In earlier articles I have discussed the key roles in the product organization – product managers, product designers, engineers and QA, user researchers, data analysts, product marketing and delivery managers – and I’ve also discussed the ratios between the roles, but many organizations also struggle with the organizational structure that contains these people.

-While I have seen – and continue to see – many different permutations out there, I do think that a standard organizational structure for product organizations has emerged over the past several years, and that there are good reasons for this structure.
+While I have seen – and continue to see – a few different permutations out there, I do think that a standard organizational structure for product organizations has emerged, and that there are good reasons for this structure.

 I will admit that I do not feel nearly as strongly about the organizational structure as I do about the roles and responsibilities.
 I believe that if you have the right role definitions, and reasonable and well-intentioned management, you can usually make most organizational structures work, and I have no real problem with designing an organization around the strengths of the individual leaders rather than following a template from successful product organizations.